drop-target-pinball/spin/README.md

 A work in progress.
 Judge Dredd Remix is first.

+v3-alpha was for putting in the P-ROC and giving the code a first test drive.
-v2-alpha was a verification that the coroutine strategy was going to work.
-The next version will be to do some initial P-ROC integration.
+The next version will be to get a playable ball that doesn't get stuck anywhere.

 ## License